niyazikemer/turkce_isimler/README.md

 # Turkish Name List

 This list created for using in some ml learning projects.
-The list contains 14111 Turkish names
+The list contains 14111 Turkish names, for corrections please create an issue.

 ## Project Updates